 The first capital of Portugal, Guimaraes is a beguiling place of cobbled streets and historic buildings.

 Take a boat trip to see the playful bottle-nosed dolphins that live in this attractive estuary near Setúbal.

 Lisbon’s nightlife is legendary – chic Lux has long been the top place to dance until dawn.

-You’d be hard pushed to find a better long-distance footpath – it encompasses picturesque villages, wild surf-lashed beaches and vertiginous cliffs.
+You’d be hard pushed to find a better long-distance footpath than to the Rota Vicentina – it encompasses picturesque villages, wild surf-lashed beaches and vertiginous cliffs.

 Tomar’s extraordinary “Convent of Christ” is the former headquarters of the Knights Templar.

 Peniche offers consistently good surfing in a country that is blessed with rolling Atlantic waves.

 The country’s liveliest and most colourful market on the square in Barcelos shows that rural traditions are alive and well.